When Less Is More

-Dave Quintana is an elder of the Servants of the Word, a missionary brotherhood of men living single for the Lord.
-He is also a regional coordinator for the Sword of the Spirit in Europe and the Middle East.
-He lives in Belfast, Northern Ireland.
+Dave Quintana is currently the presiding elder of the Servants of the Word, a missionary brotherhood of men living single for the Lord.

 This article is from Living Bulwark, used with permission.
 It was originally published in Eagles VantagePoint Magazine, Setember/October 2009.
 Used with permission.